flycheck/flycheck/doc/dev/extending.rst

 here.

 However, as you start to debug and refine your patterns, this quickly becomes cumbersome.
-Flycheck provides an easier way to test a syntax checker:
+Flycheck provides an easier way to test a syntax checker: Evaluate the syntax checker definition with :kbd:`C-M-x` and run :command:`flycheck-compile`.

 .. command:: flycheck-compile
    :binding: C-c !
 C-c